programminghistorian/jekyll/en/lessons/generating-an-ordered-data-set-from-an-OCR-text-file.md

 def lev(seq1, seq2):
     """ levenshtein_ratio_and_distance:
-        For all i and j, distance[i,j] will contain the Levenshtein distance between the first i characters of s and the first j characters of t
+        For all i and j, distance[i,j] will contain the Levenshtein distance between the first i characters of seq1 and the first j characters of seq2
     """
     # Initialize matrix of zeros
     rows = len(seq1)+1